sparkflows/sparkflows-docs/docs/user-guide/web-app/reference.rst

    * - Destination Path
      - Textfield
      - KEY : for , VALUE : file1(property name of file component);
-     - Component is added to get destination path where the browse file should get uploaded
+     - Component is added to get destination path where the browse file should get uploaded.
    * - Upload
      - Button
      - KEY : for , VALUE : file1(property name of file component);
-     - Component is added to upload choose file to databricks in specified destination path otherwise by default it will store inside FileStore folder
+     - Component is added to upload choose file to databricks in specified destination path otherwise by default it will store inside FileStore folder.
    * - Columns
      -  Select Boxes
      - KEY : for , VALUE : file1(property name of file component);
-     - Component is added to map fields
+     - Component is added to map fields.